P2PModels/wallofshame-frontend/docs/docs/frontend/docu 2.md

 When I usea disableBeacon on every step, we have no beacon but it obligues us to follow every step ¿?
 Thus, the solution was to not render the close button of the onboarding, as we have the skip button which does the same.
 When you clicked the close button, a beacon appeared and I was not able to take it away.

-[ok]Localstorage: problema = dar valor inicial solo una vez
+Loclstorage: problema = dar valor inicial solo una vez

 Already done: